pchapin/clac/C++-Style.md

 This document describes the style used for the C++ code in the Clac project.
 This document is, of course, subject to discussion, change, and evolution.

-The intent of this style guide is to promote a consistent, readible style, and to reduce the chances for errors.
+The intent of this style guide is to promote a consistent, readable style, and to reduce the chances for errors.
 Exceptions to this style should be made with those primary goals in mind.
-Exceptions are expected and are not considered problematic, particularly if they enhance local readibility, unless the exceptions become commonplace.
+Exceptions are expected and are not considered problematic, particularly if they enhance local readability, unless the exceptions become commonplace.
 In that situation, either the code or the style guide should be reviewed and modified.

 In this document "shall" is intended to define a requirement of this guide, "should" is intended